 Don’t bother freezing chicken salad that has been unrefrigerated for more than one hour.
 Period.
 It doesn’t matter if it was sitting on the counter or sitting outside during a picnic, do not freeze your chicken salad if it has been left out of the fridge.
 Always put food safety first.

 Can You Freeze Chicken Salad Sandwiches?

 It depends.
-If you use a “salad dressing” like Miracle Whip instead of mayonnaise and you don’t add in any veggies, boiled eggs, or fruits in your dish, you would probably be ok.
+If you use a “salad dressing” like Miracle Whip instead of mayonnaise and you don’t add any veggies, boiled eggs, or fruits to your dish, you would probably be ok.
 Otherwise, the quality, once thawed, may not be palatable.

 For the best results, shred your chicken salad and mix in the salad dressing thoroughly rather than having chunked chicken.
 The shredded chicken helps “hide” the separation.